Ring system: Quaoar

-In 2023, it was discovered that the dwarf planet and Kuiper belt object Quaoar has a widely-separated ring.
-The ring is at a distance over seven times the radius of Quaoar, more than double the previously understood theoretical maximum within the Roche limit.
+In 2023, astronomers announced the discovery of a widely separated ring around the dwarf planet and Kuiper belt object Quaoar.
+Further analysis of the occultation data uncovered a second inner, fainter ring.

+Both rings display unusual properties.
+The outer ring orbits at a distance of 4057±6 km, approximately 7.5 times the radius of Quaoar and more than double the distance of its Roche limit.
+The inner ring orbits at a distance of 2520±20 km, approximately 4.6 times the radius of Quaoar and also beyond its Roche limit.
+The outer ring appears to be inhomogeneous, containing a thin, dense section as well as a broader, more diffuse section.

 Rings around exoplanets

 Because all giant planets of the Solar System have rings, the existence of exoplanets with rings is plausible.
 Although particles of ice, the material that is predominant in the rings of Saturn, can only exist around planets beyond the frost line, within this line rings consisting of rocky material can be stable in the long term.
 Such ring systems can be detected for planets observed by the transit method by additional reduction of the light of the central star if their opacity is sufficient.
-As of 2020, one candidate extrasolar ring system has been found by this method, around HIP 41378 f.
+As of 2024, two candidate extrasolar ring systems have been found by this method, around HIP 41378 f and K2-33b.